Insider Sell: Joseph Hays Sell - GuruFocus.com

-On May 22, 2023, President and COO Joseph Hays sold 30,000 shares of ZoomInfo Technologies Inc (ZI, Financial), a leading provider of go-to-market intelligence solutions for sales and marketing teams.
-This sale comes as part of a series of transactions by Hays over the past year, during which he has sold a total of 149,142 shares and purchased none.
+On May 22, 2023, President and Chief Operating Officer Joseph Hays sold 30,000 shares of ZoomInfo Technologies Inc (ZI, Financial).
+This recent transaction is part of a series of insider sell activities by Hays over the past year.
+In this article, we will take a closer look at Joseph Hays, ZoomInfo Technologies Inc, and the relationship between insider buy/sell activities and the stock price.

 Who is Joseph Hays?

-Joseph Hays serves as the President and Chief Operating Officer of ZoomInfo Technologies Inc. He has played a crucial role in the company's growth and success, overseeing operations and helping to drive strategic initiatives.
-With his extensive experience in the industry, Hays has been instrumental in shaping ZoomInfo's vision and direction.
+Joseph Hays serves as the President and Chief Operating Officer of ZoomInfo Technologies Inc. He has played a significant role in the company's growth and operations, contributing to its success in the market.
+With his extensive experience and leadership, Hays has been instrumental in driving the company's strategic initiatives and overall performance.

 ZoomInfo Technologies Inc's Business Description

+The price-earnings ratio is 92.28, which is higher than the industry median of 26.7 and lower than the company's historical median price-earnings ratio.
+This elevated valuation may be a contributing factor to the recent insider sell activities.

 With a price of $25.03 and a GuruFocus Value of $50.16, ZoomInfo Technologies Inc has a price-to-GF-Value ratio of 0.5.
-Based on its GF Value, the stock is considered a possible value trap, and investors should think twice before making a decision.
+This indicates that the stock is a possible value trap, and investors should think twice before making a decision based on its GF Value.

 The GF Value is an intrinsic value estimate developed by GuruFocus, calculated based on the following three factors: